Skint Dad

 There are also higher-paying tasks.
 My friend is currently being paid £200 to gain 7kg in a month by eating a tub of Ben & Jerry’s ice cream every day (which is provided) and then losing all the weight again in 3 months.

-The experiment tests if people from different ethnicities gain weight in the same way, and where the fat lies on their bodies.
+The experiment tests whether people of different ethnicities gain weight in the same way and where the fat lies on their bodies.

 So how do you find these paying experiments?